 The main section of block 2 would presumably be identical, but the selection of duplicate cards must have been entirely different.

 The sheet in the collection of the United States Playing Card Company contains the lower three quarters of the left three fifths of block 3, minus a strip at the left and bottom edges.
-The four smaller fragments in the Cary Collection belongs to a sheet that has been deliberately cut apart; when reassembled this covers an area largely overlapping the USPCC fragment.
-Compared to that, it lacks a full card height at the top and slightly less card at the bottom, but contains two card widths more to the right and the missing third of a card to the left.
-The duplicate section has been cleanly cut off from the main section, then cleanly cut in half.
-One of the halves is then cut in two again, but some millimeters off the line separating the cards.
-Finally, the smaller of the resulting pieces has been cut in two, also some millimeters off the separating line.
-The smallest resulting piece is now lost.
-It contained one card minus two narrow strips which are part of the two smallest surviving fragments.
+The four smaller fragments in the Cary Collection belongs to a sheet that has been deliberately cut apart, and a piece covering most of one card is subsequently lost.
+When reassembled, this sheet covers an area largely overlapping the USPC fragment.
+Compared to that, it lacks almost a full card height at the top and slightly less at the bottom, but contains two card widths more to the right and the missing third of a card to the left.

-The layout of the main section is very similar to that of block 1, but two pairs of adjacent cards have switched places internally (underlined):
+The layout of what is preserved of the main section is very similar to that of block 1, but two pairs of adjacent cards have switched places internally (underlined):

 The similarities with Swiss cards are equally strong.
 Both fall in a wider south German group of patterns with banner tens and kings seated on thrones, contrasting with patterns with pip tens and mounted or standing kings.
 Both also retains two of the standard German suits, acorns and bells, and replace the other two.
 Of these both replace hearts with roses, but they diverge in the replacement for leaves: birds in Hauk’s deck versus shields in Swiss ones.
 Together with another deck with the same features, which replaces leaves with shields like the Swiss, but hearts with crowns, it could conceivably be a forerunner of the Swiss pattern.
 This is at odds with the conventional assumption of the age of the Swiss suit system, but I do not know how firmly founded that dating is.
 Of course, Hauck’s deck could be an adaptation of a much earlier one, but the parallels to Beham’s deck seems to preclude that.